pyconau/2019.pycon-au.org/_pages/assistance.md

 ## Reimbursement process

-If you have any questions about financial assistance please contact us at [assistance@pycon-au.org](mailto:assistance@2019.pycon-au.org).
+If granted assistance, wou will still be expected to organise and purchase travel and accomoodation yourself and await reimbursement.
+You will be given a maximum amount of reimbursment based on the assistance you requested.
+Once assistance is granted, you can start making bookings and sending us your receipts.

-If your application for assistance is accepted, we will calculate a maximum amount to reimburse you based only on the assistance you have requested.
-You can then send us your receipts and you will be reimbursed after the conference.
+If you have any questions about financial assistance please contact us at [assistance@2019.pycon-au.org](mailto:assistance@2019.pycon-au.org).